 Get to know your team members on an individual basis so you can have the conversations and trust that will allow you to support them as needed.
 You should understand what motivates each one.
 Then the data become a helpful data point and not the only measure of a team member’s contribution.

 Don’t let yourself be surprised by negative results and do not let things fester.
 You should work alongside your team so you are aware of difficulties and problems before they become too big to handle.
-Your approach should be to work toward solutions not simply to put out fires.
+Your approach should be to work toward solutions not simply to put out fires during a crisis.